CIS565-Fall-2021/Project3-CUDA-Path-Tracer/README.md

 - Physically-based depth-of-field
 - Stochastic sampled anti-aliasing
 - glTF 2.0 object loading with bounding volume culling
-- Texture mapping and bump mapping
+- Texture mapping and normal mapping

 # Features

 ## Materials

-Diffuse, specular, refractive
+Diffuse, specular and refractive materials are supported.
+Fresnel effects are applied on refractive materials to give the surfaces specular highlight.

 ## Depth of Field